The Importance of Visual Engagement in Your Marketing Strategy

-If we think about our own memories, we may notice how words can easily be forgotten when pictures tend to stay in our mind.
+If we think about our own memories, we may notice how words can easily be forgotten when pictures tend to stay in our minds.
 By nature, people are visual and attracted to images.
-So it was 30,000 years ago when first drawings appeared at Chauvet Cave in the South of France, and in the 1890s when the history of film began, and even more significant now in times of growing information overload.
+So it was 30,000 years ago when first drawings appeared at Chauvet Cave in the South of France, and in the 1890s when the history of black and white film began, and even more significant now in times of growing information overload.

 A massive shift has happened recently in the way we communicate online, especially with social media allowing people to do it more visually.
 On Facebook, photos outperform text, video, and links for likes, comments, and shares.
 Twitter used to be about text messages and later acquired ways of presenting images within a stream of information, becoming a highly visual platform.
-Instagram, Pinterest, and Tumblr remain among the fastest growing networks.
-The more visual a platform is, the more engagement it is receiving.
-People communicate with pictures even when they caption or comment using emoji.
+Instagram, Pinterest, and Tumblr remain among the fastest-growing networks.
+The more visual a platform is, the more engagement it receives.
+People communicate with pictures even when they caption or comment using emojis.

 Most of the time we are not after the picture itself, but interested in what it means to us.
 And the greatest value of a picture, wisely pointed out by mathematician John W. Tukey, is when it forces us to notice what we never expected to see.
 An effective visual message offers the viewer insight and understanding at a glance, as best known from information graphics intended to present facts quickly and clearly.

 Visualization expert Santiago Ortiz suggests 45 ways to communicate just 2 quantities, stressing that it might be impossible to build a definitive list.
 New designs will always appear.
 When done beautifully, infographics answer meaningful questions, tell stories, point specifics, and carry ideas to explain the world we live in.